Danny7226/LearningSummary/README.md

 * Proxy patten use case is for access control, such as auth, throttle, delegation, and not about changing behaviors
 * Dynamic proxies differ from static proxies in a way that they do not exist at compile time.
 Instead, they are generated at runtime by the JDK and then made available to the users at runtime
 * Spring AOP weaving use JDK dynamic proxy by default.
 It creates a proxy implements the interface of the target objects and delegate method calls (this requires target object implements an interface)
 * CGlib creates proxy by subclassing (extends).
 Because of this, class or methods should not be final

+### Tomcat, java EE, java servlet, and socket
+* Apache tomcat is a web server and java servlet container (servlet engine)
+* Apache tomcat is not directly built upon java ee, but java se (standard edition)
+* However, most application build web application by deploying WAR (web application archive) onto tomcat servlet engine
+* Servlet is simply a java class that deals with http request and gives http response
+* Java servlet is not directly communicating with java socket.
+Instead, tomcat (servlet enginer) directly uses java socket listening to a port to establish network transmission
+* Tomcat (servlet contain) manages java servlet lifecycles, dispatch requests into appropriate servlet.
+Servelet can generate HTML, execute logic, access DB and etc
+* Java socket fits into transport layer in OSI model (layer 4), socket is a software object representing an IP + port number
+* Port is a logical entity.
+Port, along with IP, uniquely identifies the destination (endpoint) for a data packets in network